 Examples: Moonbirds, Bored Ape Yacht Club, Curious Addys.

 Grant holders exclusive access to a community, or specific and restricted parts of said community.
 Membership collections are often built by established, trusted, or noteworthy creators in the space.
 What constitutes a membership has become muddled over time, as most NFT collections today participate in some form of token-gating (restricting some features or access only to token-holders).
 That being said, most people who buy into a membership collection do so because of their trust in the team and what they can deliver.

 A collection in name alone, these are among the most scarce form of NFTs, as only one unique copy is created and can be held at a time.

-Many artists favor this approach of 1/1s (also called single editions) in conjunction with a mix of other strategies, including making some pieces limited editions (of 10, 50, 100, etc.), or open editions (no mint limit, but usually only available for a brief time).
+Many artists favor this approach of 1/1s (also called single editions) in conjunction with a mix of other strategies, including making some pieces limited editions (limited by a set number of copies and/or time to mint them), or open editions (no time limit to mint).

 Examples: Beeple, XCOPY, Michah Johnson